コンテンツにスキップ

 -Utau's stage performances are characterized by storytelling and collaborations with artists from various genres.

-Mori: I have formed several units.
-First, there is the live performance "NOA", a two-person gathering with Nobuko A. Huslage, a meditation artist (meditation painter) living in Germany.
-Since it is art born from meditation, everything depends on the performance.
-I don't know how it will end until that moment!
-Since music is essential in the sessions, we invite guest musicians such as Irish harp, guitar, vocal improvisation, shakuhachi, and blues harp, and we create a one-of-a-kind stage with everyone, including the audience.
+Mori: I 've formed several units.
+First, there's the live performance "NOA," a two-person collaboration with Nobuko A. Huslage, a meditation artist (meditation painter) living in Germany.
+Because it's art born from meditation, everything depends on the performance.
+I don't know how it'll end until that moment!
+Music is essential to the sessions, so we invite guest musicians on Irish harp, guitar, vocal improvisation, shakuhachi, blues harp, and more, and we create a one-of-a-kind stage for that day together, including the audience.

 And then there's the unit "Chikuwa," which recently performed in Sagamihara.
-It all started with my storytelling and the connection with the shakuhachi player, Zenju Kazama, but with the addition of the young Tsugaru shamisen player, Chiaki Kondo, the sound has become more profound.
+It all started with my storytelling and the connection with shakuhachi player Zenju Kazama, but with the addition of young Tsugaru shamisen player Chiaki Kondo, the unit's sound has become richer.

--The live show the other day was wonderful.
+-The live show the other day was fantastic.
 The name "Chikuwa" is also very familiar.

-Thank you Mori .
-I was very happy to perform at my first local concert.
-"Take" (bamboo) represents the shakuhachi flute, and "Hanashi" (story) represents storytelling!
+Mori: Thank you very much.
+It was my first local performance and I was very happy.
+"Take" (bamboo) represents the shakuhachi flute and "hanashi" (story) represents storytelling!

 Future activities

-Mori : JAXA Sagamihara Campus and Sagamihara City Museum Planetarium.
-The planetarium is currently under renovation, but I would like to collaborate with a performance and "narration" someday.
+Mori: JAXA Sagamihara Campus and the Sagamihara City Museum Planetarium.
+The planetarium is currently undergoing renovations, but I would like to collaborate on a performance with storytelling someday.
 I also recommend the Kita-Kamakura Yoh Yoshiaki Museum of Art.
-Yoh Yoshiaki's picture books are featured in the readings we hold when we visit facilities.
-The illustrations are soft and encouraging, so please give them a read.
-I've only been in Kanagawa Prefecture for four years, so I'd like to continue exploring.
+Yoh Yoshiaki's picture books have been featured in the readings we give when we visit facilities.
+The illustrations are soft and inspiring, so please give them a read.
+I've only been in Kanagawa Prefecture for four years, so I hope to continue exploring more.

--Finally, please tell us what challenges you would like to take on in your hometown of Kanagawa Prefecture.
+-Finally, please tell us what you would like to try in your hometown of Kanagawa Prefecture.

-Mori : First of all, I would like to increase the number of performances of "Bamboo Story" in Kanagawa Prefecture, and I am thinking of re-staging "Okonjoururi" and "Nezumikyo" that were performed in March in the fall.
-At the same time, I would like to prepare so that everyone in Kanagawa Prefecture can get to know the performance of storytelling, music, and meditation painting NOA.
-I would like more people to come and see the play.
-I would also like to actively do reading activities at facilities if there is an opportunity.
+Mori : First of all, I would like to increase the number of performances of "Takebanashi" in Kanagawa Prefecture, and I am thinking of re-staging "Okonjoruri" and "Nezumikyo," which were performed in March, in the fall.
+At the same time, I would like to prepare so that everyone in Kanagawa Prefecture can get to know about the performance of storytelling, music, and meditation painting NOA.
+I would like as many people as possible to come and see the play.
+I would also like to actively do readings at facilities if the opportunity arises.

 -Thank you very much.
-I'm looking forward to your future activities!
+I look forward to your future activities!

-We are excited to see more of Mori Utau's activities in Kanagawa Prefecture.
-Check out his official website for the latest information!
+Mori Utau's activities in Kanagawa Prefecture are looking more and more exciting.
+Check out her official website for the latest information!

 Forest Singing